Install SSL certificate on Linux server

 The very first step in installing an SSL on a server is to create a CSR or Certificate Signing Request.

-To create a CSR Openssl software can be use.
+Openssl can be used to create a CSR.
 Usually it is installed by default if you are using a pre configured server instance on Linux build.
 You can check if it is install by passing a command:

 openssl version

-If it is installed it should show something like:
+If openssl is installed it should show something like:

 OpenSSL 1.0.1g 7 Apr 2014

-If it is not installed, you can install open ssl on Linux if you have command line access to server.
+If openssl is not installed, install it.
 Most of the times you could use it on your local machine to generate CSR.
 Installation depends upon your Linux build.
 For example:

 sudo yum install libtool perl-core zlib-devel -y